|

 Ten entrepreneurs are taking part

 in the latest round of USAID ERA’s business mentoring program, receiving ten individual counseling sessions on scaling up their business, B2B (business to business) cooperation, business development or moving their business online.
 Here is one of their success stories.
+Daria Shostak founded a shop in Melitopol in 2013 not only to sell tea and coffee but to cultivate a love of tea and coffee culture in the city. |

 ”When I started my business, there were no specialized shops selling tea and coffee in our town.
 I thought it could be a promising business,” says Shostak.
 “I wanted to tell people how